Millennials: North America

 As of the mid-2010s, the United States is one of the few developed countries that does not have a top-heavy population pyramid.
 In fact, as of 2016, the median age of the U.S. population was younger than that of all other rich nations except Australia, New Zealand, Cyprus, Ireland, and Iceland, whose combined population is only a fraction of the United States.
 This is because American baby boomers had a higher fertility rate compared to their counterparts from much of the developed world.
 Canada, Germany, Italy, Japan, and South Korea are all aging rapidly by comparison because their millennials are smaller in number than their parents.
 This demographic reality puts the United States at an advantage compared to many other major economies as the millennials reach middle age: the nation will still have a significant number of consumers, investors, and taxpayers.

 According to the Pew Research Center, "Among men, only 4% of millennials [ages 21 to 36 in 2017] are veterans, compared with 47%" of men in their 70s and 80s, "many of whom came of age during the Korean War and its aftermath."
-Some of these former military service members are combat veterans, having fought in Afghanistan and/or Iraq.
+Some of these former military service members are combat veterans, having fought in Afghanistan or Iraq.
 As of 2016, millennials are the majority of the total veteran population.
-According to the Pentagon in 2016, 19% of Millennials are interested in serving in the military, and 15% have a parent with a history of military service.
+According to the Pentagon in 2016, 19% of millennials are interested in serving in the military, and 15% have a parent with a history of military service.

 Economic prospects and trends

-According to the International Labour Organization (ILO), 200 million people were unemployed in 2015.
-Of these, 73.3 million (37%) were 15 and 24 years of age.
-Between 2009 and 2015, youth unemployment increased considerably in North Africa and the Middle East, and slightly in East Asia.
-During the same period, it fell noticeably in Europe (both within and without the E.U.), and the rest of the developed world, Sub-Saharan Africa, Southeast Asia, Central and South America, but remained steady in South Asia.
-The ILO estimated that some 475 million jobs will need to be created worldwide by the mid-2020s in order to appreciably reduce the number of unemployed youths.

-In 2018, as the number of robots at work continued to increase, the global unemployment rate fell to 5%, the lowest in 38 years.
-Current trends suggest that developments in artificial intelligence and robotics will not result in mass unemployment but can actually create high-skilled jobs.
-However, in order to take advantage of this situation, one needs to hone skills that machines have not yet mastered, such as teamwork and effective communication.
+Trends suggest developments in artificial intelligence and robotics will not result in mass unemployment, but can actually create high-skilled jobs.
+However, in order to take advantage of this situation, people need to hone skills that machines have not yet mastered, such as teamwork.